pkmlp/mongodbPlayground/ShardingReplication/mongo-docker-compose-master/README.md

 ## Stop Cluster
-This will stop all comtainers.
+This will stop all containers.

     docker-compose down